MicrosoftDocs/winrt-api/windows.management.update/windowsupdateattentionrequiredreasonchangedeventargs_update.md

 ## -description

-The [WindowsUpdate](./windowsupdate.md) associated with the attention required reason change event.
+Gets the [WindowsUpdate](./windowsupdate.md) associated with the attention-required-reason change event.

 ## -property-value